-A speed hump is a domed vertical traffic calming device intended to slow traffic speeds on low volume, low speed roads.
-A speed hump is typically 3 to 6 inches high and 3 to 10 feet deep with a gentle slope, spanning the length of the road with raised pavement markers across gutter to prevent circumvention (size may vary depending upon speed).
-Speed humps reduce speeds by 10 to 25 mph and are often referred to as "bumps" on signage and by the general public.
+Speed humps are domed vertical traffic calming devices intended to slow traffic speeds on low volume, low speed roads.
+Speed humps are typically 3 to 6 inches high and 3 to 10 feet deep with a gentle slope, spanning the length of the road with raised pavement markers across gutter to prevent circumvention (size may vary depending upon speed).
+Speed humps reduce speeds to 10 to 25 mph and are often referred to as "bumps" on signage and by the general public.
 May include additional texturing to discourage cyclists from avoiding the traffic calming measure, including rumble strips.
+Roundabout/ Traffic Circles

-A roundabout/traffic circle lowers speed at intersections and are an ideal treatment for currently uncontrolled intersections.
-A roundabout/traffic circle may be installed using simple markings or raised islands, but are best applied in conjunction with plantings that beautify the street and the surrounding neighborhood.
+Roundabouts/Traffic Circles lower speeds at intersections and are an ideal treatment for currently uncontrolled intersections.
+Traffic Circles may be installed using simple markings or raised islands, but are best applied in conjunction with plantings that beautify the street and the surrounding neighborhood.
 Careful attention should be paid to the available lane width and turning radius.
 They provide the opportunity for neighborhood related public art and can provide rainwater catchment that reduces water runoff.